 As a long-time asthmatic, Gebrselassie said, “I have canceled many competitions due to air pollution.
 And I was happy when the request came from the IAAF to install the device.
 I believe that the data will be used to save the next generation.
 Meanwhile, it will be devoted to draft a new policy in my country.”

 IAAF Health & Science Department Director Stéphane Bermon also attended the launch, briefing the guests, who included Ethiopian Athletics Federation General Secretary Bililign Mekoya, representatives of the Ethiopian athletics and football federations and several of the country’s top track and field athletes, on the objectives of the project and the importance of data that will be collected.
 Bermon also spoke about the project with reporters from Ethiopian National TV and the regional broadcaster Addis TV.

-The monitoring devices will collect real time air quality data, measuring levels of several pollutants including PM2.5 (particles), PM10, O3 and NO2, which research shows are the four main elements that have an impact on the performance of athletes.
+The monitoring devices, produced by the Spanish firm Kunak, will collect real time air quality data, measuring levels of several pollutants including PM2.5 (particles), PM10, O3 and NO2, which research shows are the four main elements that have an impact on the performance of athletes.

 Built in 1940, the Addis Ababa Stadium is a key training centre for many of the country’s leading athletes, Almaz Ayana, Tirunesh Dibaba, Genzebe Dibaba, Senbere Teferi and Selemon Barega among them.